oznogon/gattaibushido-public/rules/05_coach.md

 Coach plays the game very differently than the Pilots.
 Below are the major mechanical process changes that apply to your role in ***Gattaibushido:FUSION!***

-**Coach's Stash:** Coach doesn't carry a Stash of cards between conflicts.
-You will only hold a Stash during the turns of an active Throwdown.
-When the Throwdown concludes, you must Discard any remaining cards in your Stash.
+**Coach's Cache:** Coach doesn't carry a Cache of cards between conflicts.
+You will only hold a Cache during the turns of an active Throwdown.
+When the Throwdown concludes, you must Discard any remaining cards in your Cache.

 **Gambit and Throwdown Initiation is Blind:** Unlike the Pilots, you *always* initiate and accept your Gambits and Throwdown challenges from the top of the Deck.
 This is quite intentional, to maintain "fair unpredictability" in the challenge mechanic.
 The intent of the conflict mechanics is not for Coach to beat up on the pilots, but instead for the pilots to rise up to a challenge, no matter how unpredictable that challenge may be.
-Once you have drawn your actual Stash, you have more freedom in bringing the pain.
+Once you have drawn your actual Cache, you have more freedom in bringing the pain.

 **Charges:** Coach doesn't spend Charges to empower his own Techs (aka Waves and Storms) during Throwdowns.
-Instead, you *Discard* from your Stash in order to activate these options (one Face for Waves, three Faces for Storms).
+Instead, you *Discard* from your Cache in order to activate these options (one Face for Waves, three Faces for Storms).

 **Strike Ranges:** Coach has different limits in regard to Strike Ranges.
 Unlike the Pilots, who have the ability to play outside of Strike Ranges by risking team stress, by default your Threats are hard-limited by Strike Range and cannot play outside of them.
 Some of your custom Threats may have specific exemptions to this, however.